luantty2/pheromone_keyboard/readme.md

 The oled screen always showing an image, in addition, it also shows you multiple useful information:
 * the capslock state
-* the last alpha key you pressed
+* the last letter key you pressed
 * the layer you're currently staying
-* the midi cc value of an alpha key if you're staying in 'LTRM' layer.
+* the midi cc value of an letter key if you're staying in 'LTRM' layer.

 the font file is located in *keyboards/pheromone/keymaps/default/glcdfont.c*